NDRandrew/Wxkd_Test/test.md

 dbutils.widgets.text("autor_param", "", "Autor")
 dbutils.widgets.dropdown("ana_esp", "Analista", ["Analista", "Especialista"], "Perfil")

-# Disponibilidade is written directly in Cell 0.5 below - no widget needed.
+# Disponibilidade: flag controlled via widget; text written in Cell 0.5.
+dbutils.widgets.dropdown("disponibilidade_ativo", "nao", ["sim", "nao"], "Incluir Disponibilidade?")

 # ==============================================================================
 # CELL 0.5 - Disponibilidade (optional section - edit freely here)
 #
 # INSTRUCTIONS:
-#   - To INCLUDE the section: set disponibilidade_ativo = True and write your
+#   - To INCLUDE the section: set the widget 'Incluir Disponibilidade?' to 'sim'
-#     content in disponibilidade_texto using the conventions below.
+#     and write your content in disponibilidade_texto below.
-#   - To EXCLUDE the section: set disponibilidade_ativo = False.
+#   - To EXCLUDE the section: set the widget to 'nao'.
-#     The content is ignored and the section will not appear in the PDF.
+#     The content here is ignored and the section will not appear in the PDF.
 #
 # TEXT CONVENTIONS (plain Python string, no special tools needed):
 #   ## Texto        -> renders as a sub-header inside the section in the PDF